Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 Modules **MAY** create/adopt public preview services and features at their discretion.

+Preview API versions **MAY** be used when:

+- The resource/service/feature is GA but the only API version available for the GA resource/service/feature is a preview version
+  - For example, Diagnostic Settings (`Microsoft.Insights/diagnosticSettings`) the latest version of the API available with GA features, like Category Groups etc., is `2021-05-01-preview`
+  - Otherwise the latest "non-preview" version of the API **SHOULD** be used

+Preview services and features, **SHOULD NOT** be promoted and exposed, unless they are supported by the respective PG, and it's documented publicly.

+However, they **MAY** be exposed at the module owners discretion, but the following rules **MUST** be followed:

+- The description of each of the parameters/variables used for the preview service/feature **MUST** start with:
+  -  *"THIS IS A <PARAMETER/VARIABLE> USED FOR A PREVIEW SERVICE/FEATURE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE PRODUCT DOCS FOR CLARIFICATION"*

 ### Non-Functional Requirements

 #### ID: SNFR1 - Category: Testing